sonatype-nexus-community/jake/README.md

 optional arguments:
+  -h, --help            show this help message and exit -i FILE_PATH, --input FILE_PATH
+                        Where to get input data from.
+If a path to a file is not specified directly here,then we will attempt to read data from STDIN.
+If there is no data on STDIN, we will then fall back to looking for standard files in the current directory that relate to the type of input indicated by the -t flag.
+  -it TYPE, --type TYPE, --input-type TYPE
-  -h, --help            show this help message and exit --clear-cache         Clears any local cached OSS Index data prior to execution -o PATH/TO/FILE, --output-file PATH/TO/FILE
+                        how jake should find the packages from which to generate your SBOM.ENV = Read from the current Python Environment; CONDA = Read output from `conda list --explicit`; CONDA_JSON = Read output from `conda list --json`; PIP = read from a requirements.txt; PIPENV = read from Pipfile.lock; POETRY = read from a poetry.lock.
+(Default = ENV) --clear-cache         Clears any local cached OSS Index data prior to execution -o PATH/TO/FILE, --output-file PATH/TO/FILE
                         Specify a file to output the SBOM to.
 If not specified the report will be output to the console.
 STDOUT is not supported.